-- (a) Pre-application Meeting, otherwise known as a Sketch Plan, The developer shall meet with the City Manager, with the Zoning Administrator, and with the Planning and Zoning Commission prior to submission of a preliminary development plan.
-The purpose of such meetings is to discuss early and informally the purpose and effect of this Zoning Ordinance and the criteria and standards contained herein, and to familiarize the developer with zoning and other applicable regulations; it being understood that no statements by officials of Powell, Ohio, or Planning and Zoning Commission members, made in such informal meetings shall be binding on either party. - (b) Filing of a Combined Preliminary and Final Development Plan.
+- (b) Filing of a Combined Preliminary and Final Development Plan.
 Upon approval of the Planning and Zoning Commission at the pre-application (Sketch Plan) meeting, and applicant may be permitted to file a combined preliminary and final development plan following the procedures as set forth in subsection (h) hereof, as if the applicant had received approval in principal of the preliminary development plan. - (c) Preliminary Planned District Development Plan Application Requirements.
 An application for preliminary Planned District Development Plan approval shall be filed with the Zoning Administrator by the owner of the property for which Planned District development is proposed.
-At a minimum, the application shall contain the following information.
-Which shall be filed in 15 copies.
-Where any of this information is missing or incomplete, the Zoning Administrator shall so notify the applicant and no additional actions need be taken until such missing material is provided. - (1) Name, address, and phone number of applicant; - (2) Name, address, and phone number of registered surveyor, registered engineer and/or urban planner assisting in the preparation of the preliminary development plan; - (3) A list containing the names and mailing addresses of all owners of property contiguous to, directly across the street from and within 250 feet of the property in question; - (4) Legal description of the property; - (5) A description of present use(s) on and of the land; - (6) Draft of a proposed Ordinance, prepared with the advice and counsel of the Director of Law, establishing this specific Development Plan as an additional effective zoning control over the land in question, consistent with the continuing authorities of the current Planned District zoning in these areas provided for elsewhere in this Zoning Ordinance; - (7) A vicinity map at a scale approved by the Zoning Inspector showing all property lines, existing streets and alleys, approved future streets and land uses on adjacent Planned District areas, transportation and land use elements of the Municipality's adopted Comprehensive Plan, current zoning classifications and boundaries, and current land uses on the site of the proposed Planned District development and in the surrounding areas to the physical extent deemed necessary by the Zoning Inspector, but no less than 250 feet beyond the limits of the proposed Planned District Development Plan. - (8) A preliminary development plan at a scale approved by the Zoning Administrator illustrating: - A. The property line definition and dimensions of the perimeter of the site; - Right-of-ways and paving widths of all existing, currently platted, and previously approved Planned District streets and alleys adjacent to, on, or abutting the site; - C. The area of the site and its subareas in acres; - D. The topography of the site and abutting areas at no more than five foot contour intervals; - E. Existing surface drainageways and surface sheet flow patterns; - F. Flood plain areas, ravine-bottom areas, and areas of ground slope in excess of six percent;
+At a minimum, the application shall contain the following information. which shall be filed in 15 copies.
+Where any of this information is missing or incomplete, the Zoning Administrator shall so notify the applicant and no additional actions need be taken until such missing material is provided. - (1) Name, address, and phone number of applicant; - (2) Name, address, and phone number of registered surveyor, registered engineer and/or urban planner assisting in the preparation of the preliminary development plan; - (3) A list containing the names and mailing addresses of all owners of property contiguous to, directly across the street from and within 250 feet of the property in question; - (4) Legal description of the property; - (5) A description of present use(s) on and of the land; - £6) Draft of a proposed Ordinance, prepared with the advice and counsel of the Director of Law, establishing this specific Development Plan as an additional effective zoning control over the land in question, consistent with the continuing authorities of the current Planned District zoning in these areas provided for elsewhere in this Zoning Ordinance; - (7) A vicinity map at a scale approved by the Zoning Inspector showing all property lines, existing streets and alleys, approved future streets and land uses on adjacent Planned District areas, transportation and land use elements of the Municipality's adopted Comprehensive Plan, current zoning classifications and boundaries, and current land uses on the site of the proposed Planned District development and in the surrounding areas to the physical extent deemed necessary by the Zoning Inspector, but no less than 250 feet beyond the limits of the proposed Planned District Development Plan. - (8) A preliminary development plan at a scale approved by the Zoning Administrator illustrating: - The property line definition and dimensions of the perimeter of the site; - B. Right-of-ways and paving widths of all existing, currently platted, and previously approved Planned District streets and alleys adjacent to, on, or abutting the site; - C. The area of the site and its subareas in acres; - D. The topography of the site and abutting areas at no more than five foot contour intervals; - E. Existing surface drainageways and surface sheet flow patterns; - F. Flood plain areas, ravine-bottom areas, and areas of ground slope in excess of six percent: - G. Existing vegetation on the site with specific tree spots for all trees six inches in diameter or greater, measured 24 inches from the ground.